Litti8/fake-commerce-api/README.md

         ```

 7.  **Access the API:**
-    * The Django application is served by **Gunicorn** inside the `web` container and is accessible via `http://localhost:8000/` on your host machine (due to port mapping in `docker-compose.yml`).
+    * The Django application is served by **Gunicorn** inside the `web` container, and its static files are served by Django's development server (when `DEBUG=1`).
+It is accessible via `http://localhost:8000/` on your host machine (due to port mapping in `docker-compose.yml`).
-    * You can now access the API endpoints using your web browser or an API client like Postman:
+    * You can now access the API endpoints using your web browser (which will show the browsable API) or an API client like Postman:

 ---